Bubby Rossman: Team Israel

-Rossman will play for Team Israel in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
-He will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+Rossman played for Team Israel in the 2023 World Baseball Classic, which took place in loanDepot park in Miami.
+He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.

+Rossman pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic, and was 0-0 with one save and a 0.00 ERA in which he held batters hitless with seven strikeouts over four innings across two games.